-If you are a parent of a child who is differently abled, you know that nothing fully prepares you for this unique journey – no books or websites can provide you with all the answers you seek.
+If you are a parent of a child with special needs, you know that nothing fully prepares you for this unique journey – no books or websites can provide you with all the answers you seek.

 That’s especially true when it comes to your child’s eye care and visual needs.

 Public school data in the USA shows that up to 14% of all public school students aged 3 to 21 receive special education services.
-This statistic does not account for all of the children who are differently abled, as many are educated privately.
+This statistic does not account for all of the children with special needs, as many are educated privately.

 Their conditions or disabilities can be divided into four categories: